JoostVanVelthoven/sit-straight/README.md

 1.  **Create a Gatsby site.**

 PWA that teach you with video analyse how to sit straight.
-I am doing this project to improve a) back posture b) imporve react hooks skills.
+I am doing this project to improve a) back posture and b) improve my react hooks skills.

 1.  **Start developing.**